yuvibirdi/ece-198/STM32cubeIDE-git-integration.md

 # About EGit
 I used EGit to manipulate the repository directly from STM32cubeIDE.
-It should work with MacOS: I (Vincent) am using Windows.
+It should work with MacOS: I (Vincent) am using Windows.<br /><br />
 I added my own STM32 project "earthquake-slave" since STM32cubeIDE was not recognizing the "slave" and "master" projects cloned from GitHub as source code and refused to build anything in it.
-Currently, EGit is the only way I know how to use GitHub with STM32 programming.
+Currently, EGit is the only way I know how to use GitHub with STM32 programming. <br /><br />
 VSCode was used to add markdown files (I don't think EGit can do that).
-I will refer back to this doc in upper years if I need to do MCU programming again.
+I will also refer back to this doc in upper years if I need to do MCU programming again. <br />

 # How to install and use EGit
 - Open STM32cubeIDE